 - Hydrogen Sulfide (sulfur) must be tested right out the faucet.
 Taking a water sample to a lab or place of business will allow the sulfur to dissipate which will prevent an accurate test (see test kit below).

-- Order any of the test kits above to assist you in testing your water or mail us a water sample to AffordableWater.us at 3211 Dryden Rd.
+- Order any of the test kits below to assist you or mail us a water sample to AffordableWater.us at 3211 Dryden Rd.
 Dayton, Ohio 45439.
 Fill an empty plastic water or pop bottle half full and we will test your hardness, iron, pH and total dissolved solids (TDS) at no cost to you.
 Please include your e-mail address inside.
 Do not collect the sample through any filter or water softener.
 For well water, let the water run 3 or 4 minutes before collecting the sample.